MicrosoftDocs/architecture-center/docs/ai-ml/architecture/basic-openai-e2e-chat-content.md

 - This architecture assumes that there are limited calls to Azure OpenAI.
 For this reason, we suggest you use pay-as-you-go pricing and not provisioned throughput.
 As you move toward a production solution, follow the [Azure OpenAI cost optimization guidance in the baseline architecture](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#azure-openai).

 - The app service plan is configured for the Basic pricing tier on a single instance, which doesn't offer protection from an Availability Zone outage.
-The [baseline App Service architecture](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant#app-service) recommends you use Premium plans with three or more worker instances for high-availability which will affect your cost.
+The [baseline App Service architecture](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant#app-service) recommends you use Premium plans with three or more worker instances for high-availability which affects your cost.

 - Scaling isn't configured for the managed online endpoint managed compute.
 For production deployments, you should configure auto scaling.
 Further, the [baseline end-to-end chat architecture](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#zonal-redundancy-for-flow-deployments) recommends deploying to Azure App Service in a zonal redundant configuration.
 Both of these architectural changes affect your cost when moving to production.

 - Azure AI Search is configured for the Basic pricing tier with no added replicas.
-This topology could not withstand an Azure availability zone failure.
+This topology couldn't withstand an Azure availability zone failure.
 The [baseline end-to-end chat architecture](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#ai-search---reliability) recommends you deploy with the Standard pricing tier or higher and deploy three or more replicas, which impact your cost as you move toward production.

 - There are no cost governance or containment controls in place in this architecture.
 Make sure you guard against ungoverned processes or usage that could incur high costs for pay-as-you-go services like Azure OpenAI.